eNMS-automation/eNMS/docs/services/service_system.rst

           # self.boolean1, etc)
           # You can look at how default services (netmiko, napalm, etc.) are
           # implemented in the /services subfolders (/netmiko, /napalm, etc).
-          # "results" is a dictionnary that will be displayed in the logs.
+          # "results" is a dictionary that will be displayed in the logs.
           # It must contain at least a key "success" that indicates whether
           # the execution of the service was a success or a failure.
           # In a workflow, the "success" value will determine whether to move